 Top off a great day with dinner at one of the city’s great Michelin-starred restaurants.
 The Yi Long Court at the Peninsula is a great bet right near the Bund.

 Then, as the sun begins to set on the final day of the year, it’s the perfect time to hop aboard your private VIP river cruise on the Huangpu River – arranged by WildChina.
-This gives you a great vantage point to watch the fireworks over the water.
-Of course, you can always experience the display from one of the city’s many great rooftop bars.
+This gives you a great setting to count down the seconds to new year and enjoy a glass of champagne or apple cider.

 With all this history and culture, Shanghai is a great choice for New Year’s even if you’re not the party animal!
 We visit Shanghai on a number of our longer China journeys or can customize your perfect city getaway.